cnabio/duffle/docs/100-CNAB.md

 ## Manifest

 The `manifest.json` maps container metadata (name, repository, tag) to placeholders within the bundle.
 This allows images to be renamed, relabeled, or replaced during the CNAB bundle build operation.
+It also specifies the parameters that may be overridden in this image, giving tooling the ability to expose configuration options.

 Supported substitution formats: